Emergence of Collective Behaviors from Local Voronoi Topological Perception: Single-point Target in the Plane

 The intermediate values of $\nu$ observe more interesting dynamics.
-First let us address Model II in which speed updates depend on the length of the leading straight geodesic.
-Increasing $\nu$ from the lower extreme, one sees an increase in the angular momentum (with respect to the center of mass and to the target) achieved by the the swarm (after an initial transient) as the velocities become more correlated.
-Enter the \emph{pinwheel} regime.
+First let us address Model II in which speed updates depend on the length $\ell_i$, recall Equation~\eqref{eq:speed_scl-2}.
+Increasing $\nu$ from the lower extreme, one sees an increase in the angular momentum (with respect to the center of mass and to the target) achieved by the swarm (after an initial transient) as the velocities become more correlated.
+Enter the \emph{pinwheel} regime shown in Figure~\ref{fig:plot}(a).
 The agents occupy a disc whose center averages near the target with roughly uniform density and rotate in the same direction about the target.
-Agents on the outer edge of the swam tend to move faster than others, having relatively long leading geodesics.
-Further increasing $\nu$, the center of the pinwheel becomes unstable and a cavity opens up, entering the ring regime.
-The rings form robustly in after a typical transient of a few hundred iterations for sufficiently small $\nu$, with the ring diameter increasing with $\nu$ for each fixed $n$.
-However, one can coax the swarm into still larger rings at greater values of $\nu$ by first lowering and then gradually increasing $\nu$ during the simulation.
-The stability of these large coerced rings in unclear.
+Agents on the outer edge of the swarm tend to move faster than others, having relatively long distances $\ell_i$ ahead.
+Further increasing $\nu$, the center of the pinwheel becomes unstable and a cavity opens up, entering the \textit{ring} regime shown in Figure~\ref{fig:plot}(b).
+The rings form robustly after a typical transient of a few hundred iterations for sufficiently small $\nu$, with the ring diameter increasing with $\nu$ for each fixed $n$.
+As previously mentioned, the ring regime gives way to the orbiting cluster regime, Figure~\ref{fig:plot}(c) for large $\nu$ fixed, however, one can coax the swarm into still larger rings at greater values of $\nu$ by first lowering and then gradually increasing $\nu$ during the simulation.
+The stability of these large coerced rings is unclear.